hyprwm/hyprland-wiki/pages/FAQ/_index.md

 # I get random white flashes

 Try disabling VFR with `misc:no_vfr=1`.

+# How to disable middle-click paste?

+In your config, add this bind: `bind = , mouse:274, exec, ;`.
+Note that the exact bindcode may vary, so you may want to check it with `wev` first.

 # How do I make Hyprland draw as little power as possible on my laptop?